CancerRxGene/gdsctools/doc/source/quickstart.rst

 This is better coding practice and has also the advantage of telling beginners which functions are going to be used.

-Here above, we imported the :class:`~gdsctools.readers.IC50` class, that allows one to read the IC50 example file aforementioned.
+Here above, we imported the :class:`~gdsctools.readers.IC50` class.
+It can read the IC50 example file aforementioned.
 We will explain in details the different data sets and their formats in the :ref:`data` section.
 However, for now it is enough to know that it should be a CSV formatted file that contains IC50s; one value for each combination of drug and cell line.

 Note that the IC50 example is also installed with **GDSCTools** and its location obtained using::